async-devil/firstExpressSite/api/README.md

 Time API 404 [{/*Geocode response*/},{/*Weather response*/}, undefined]
 ```
-**This solution is due to the reliability of the Time API server, so if you would like to use this API, you would be better if you change Time API**
+**This solution is due to the reliability of the Time API server, so if you would like to use this API, you would be better if you change Time API.**
 Of course in places there are comments will be response, not comments
 * Response
 Response is an array, that contains three objects of response data: